kisslinux/kisslinux.github.io/pages/new.md

     - Add a `USE_FLAGS` type feature.
     - Add an "alternatives" system.

-## Goals

-TODO

 ## Development Team

-KISS is currently developed by the following people.
+KISS is developed by the following people.

 **Dylan Araps ([dylanaraps](https://github.com/dylanaraps))**